 combines the essential foundations of preschool with the California Common Core Standards for kindergarten, nurturing each child's intellectual and socio-emotional growth.

 Eligible families are not required to participate, and the state has left it up to individual school districts to establish their own transitional programs.
-In IUSD, a committee of educators spent more than seven months developing curriculum for the year-long course.
+In IUSD, a committee of educators initially spent seven months develping the TK Continuum of Standards, and continue to meet regularly to develop curriculum and refine instruction.

 Transitional Kindergarten Parent Night

-IUSD offered parents an opportunity to learn more about Transitional Kindergarten for the 2014-15 school year at our TK Parent Information Night which was held in the District office (5050 Barranca Parkway) on April 22, 2014 at 7:00pm.
+IUSD will offer parents an opportunity to learn more about Transitional Kindergarten for the 2017-18 school year at our TK Parent Information Night on February 23, 2017.
+It will be held at Cypress Village Elementary (355 Rush Lily, Irvine, CA 92620) from 6:30 pm - 8:00 pm.

-Cypress Village, Portola Springs, Santiago Hills and Woodbury - Serving Schools in the Northern Irvine area
+Cypress Village, Portola Springs, Santiago Hills, Canyon View and Woodbury - Serving Schools in the Northern Irvine area

-Culverdale, Deerfield, Eastshore, Plaza Vista, Springbrook and Westpark - Serving Schools in the Central Irvine area
+Culverdale, Deerfield, Plaza Vista, Springbrook and Westpark - Serving Schools in the Central Irvine area

 Sites are located regionally and designated (upon completion of enrollment) based on assigned neighborhood school and space availability.